 The FTNx is a national communications transmission network based on DWDM (Dense Wave Division Multiplexing) utilising OTN (Optical Transport Network) technology and IP/MPLS (Internet Protocol/ Multiprotocol label switching) technology which is used as the communication bearer to carry operational traffic such as GSM-R, signalling transmission, SCADA transmission, axle counters, CCTV, corporate and operational voice systems.
-The platform utilises nextgeneration industry standardised technology (ethernet) to carry transmitted traffic from the trackside to various end-locations (ICC).
+The platform utilises next-generation industry standardised technology (ethernet) to carry transmitted traffic from the trackside to various end-locations (ICC).
 The FTNx transmission network has been built and designed to replace the FTN (Fixed Transmission Network) network over a period of time and to deliver additional capacity, capability and improved service offerings via next-generation COTS technology and enabling the foundations of a Digital Railway.
+Expansion of the FTNx access layer is required to enable the migration from FTN ahead of the FRMCS roll out in CP8.